 Sedation oral surgery can help soothe patients' fears by allowing them to relax in the surgeon's chair.
 Too often, dental anxiety prevents patients from getting the dental treatment they need.
 There are several different kinds of sedation used during oral surgery.
 Some patients may find they benefit from more intensive types.
 Sedation oral surgery uses medication to ease patients' concerns.

 Sedation oral surgery is available at Wilson Oral Surgery in Santa Maria and the surrounding area.
 For many patients, sedation may make oral surgery a more comfortable and less daunting process.
-Call us today at 805-910-1213 to schedule an appointment.
+Call our oral surgeon and team today at (805) 910-1213 to schedule an appointment.